streamingfast/substreams-sink-clickhouse-showcase/README.md

-# Substreams Sink Clickhouse Showcase
+# Substreams Sink ClickHouse Showcase

-This repository provides a Docker image that runs a ClickHouse Server and also contains the `substreams-sink-sql` binary.
-To showcase how to use the `substreams-sink-sql from-proto`.
-We provide a simple example of a substreams package that produce data ready for ClickHouse database.
+This repository provides a Docker image that runs a ClickHouse Server and also contains the `substreams-sink-sql` binary, to showcase how to use the `substreams-sink-sql from-proto`.
+We provide a simple example of a Substreams package that produces data ready for use with a ClickHouse database.

 #### Don't miss the deep dive: [Deep dive](./DEEP_DIVE.md)